How Does Wikipedia Make Money? And How Much Does it Make?

 However, the organization has brought in hundreds of millions in income from around the world over recent years.
 It's continuing to grow in size and is showing no signs of slowing down.

 What is Wikipedia?

 Wikipedia is synonymous with the internet for many people.
-It was founded in early 2001 as an independent website, led by developers Jimmy Wales and Larry Sanger.
+It was founded in early 2001 as an independent free knowledge website led by developers Jimmy Wales and Larry Sanger.

 Today, Wikipedia has over six million articles on the English version of the site.
 It receives huge amounts of traffic, averaging around 255 million individual visits every day.